MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/cluster.md

 ## Change cluster settings

 There are several general settings that can be applied to your cluster.
-Here's where you can set and manage access points, node shutdown behavior, traffic encryption, VM load balancing, and cluster witness.
+Here's where you can set and manage access points, node shutdown behavior, VM load balancing, and cluster witness.

 1. In Windows Admin Center, select **Cluster Manager** from the top drop-down arrow.
 2. Under **Tools**, select **Settings**.